PavanNikhilesh/dpdk/doc/guides/eventdevs/octeontx2.rst

 - Open system with configurable amount of outstanding events limited only by DRAM
 - HW accelerated dequeue timeout support to enable power management
+- HW managed event timers support through TIM, with high precision and time granularity of 2.5us.
+- Up to 256 TIM rings aka event timer adapters.
+- Up to 8 rings traversed in parallel.

 Prerequisites and Compilation procedure
 ---------------------------------------